rclone/rclone/MANUAL.md

 ### Synopsis

 This runs a command against a running rclone.
-By default it will use that specified in the --rc-addr command.
+Use the --url flag to specify an non default URL to connect on.
+This can be either a ":port" which is taken to mean "http://localhost:port" or a "host:port" which is taken to mean "http://host:port"

+A username and password can be passed in with --user and --pass.

+Note that --rc-addr, --rc-user, --rc-pass will be read also for --url, --user, --pass.

 Arguments should be passed in as parameter=value.

 The result will be returned as a JSON object by default.

+The --json parameter can be used to pass in a JSON blob as an input instead of key=value arguments.
+This is the only way of passing in more complicated values.

 Use "rclone rc" to see a list of all possible commands.